IT2901-24-2018/vapi/README.md

 While the frontend server is running in your terminal, open up another terminal to set up the backend.

 We recommend setting up a virtualenv to contain the backend dependencies.
 [Here's](https://gist.github.com/IamAdiSri/a379c36b70044725a85a1216e7ee9a46) a solid guide on installing virtualenvwrapper for Python3.
-Make yourself a virtualenv for the project with `mkvirtualenv orm` and remember to run `workon orm` to have access to the backend dependencies.
+Make yourself a virtualenv for the project with `mkvirtualenv vapi` and remember to run `workon vapi` to have access to the backend dependencies.

 When your virtual environment is set up, get the required dependencies for the backend: